FoalTS/foal/docs/docs/comparison-with-other-frameworks/express-fastify.md

 Foal, on the other hand, is written entirely in TypeScript, designed to be used with TypeScript, with the API types always up-to-date.

+### Activity and Maintenance

+Express is in maintenance mode.
+As of March 2022, the last minor release was 3 years ago.

+Fastify and Foal are both actively maintained with regular releases of new versions in recent years.

 ### Dependency Policy

 ### Seniority and Commit Activity